Armour-piercing ammunition

-Armour-piercing ammunition (AP) is a type of projectile designed to penetrate either body armour or vehicle armour.
+Armour-piercing ammunition (AP) is a type of projectile designed to penetrate armour protection, most often including naval armour, body armour, and vehicle armour.

-The first major application of armour-piercing projectiles was to defeat the thick armour carried on many warships and cause damage to their lightly-armoured interiors.
+The first, major application of armour-piercing projectiles was to defeat the thick armour carried on many warships and cause damage to their lightly armoured interiors.
 From the 1920s onwards, armour-piercing weapons were required for anti-tank warfare.
-AP rounds smaller than 20 mm are intended for lightly-armoured targets such as body armour, bulletproof glass, and lightly-armoured vehicles.
+AP rounds smaller than 20 mm are intended for lightly armoured targets such as body armour, bulletproof glass, and lightly armoured vehicles.

-As tank armour improved during World War II, anti-vehicle rounds began to use a smaller but dense penetrating body within a larger shell, firing at very high muzzle velocity.
+As tank armour improved during World War II, anti-vehicle rounds began to use a smaller but dense penetrating body within a larger shell, firing at a very-high muzzle velocity.
 Modern penetrators are long rods of dense material like tungsten or depleted uranium (DU) that further improve the terminal ballistics.

+Penetration

+In the context of weaponry, penetration is the ability of a weapon or projectile to pierce into or through an obstacle.
+It depends on the specific properties of the bullet, the obstacle, and the angle of impact.
+The speed of the projectile is particularly important, even in the case of the same kinetic energy.